Saxony public holiday: What's the history behind ‘Buß und Bettag’?

 When does it take place?

-The “Buß- and Bettag” (day of penance and prayer) always takes place on the Wednesday before the Ewigkeitssonntag (Eternity Sunday), also called Totensonntag (the Sunday before Advent on which the dead are commemorated).
+The “Buß- and Bettag” (Day of Prayer and Repentance) always takes place on the Wednesday before the Ewigkeitssonntag (Eternity Sunday), also called Totensonntag.
+That's the Sunday when the dead are commemorated - and it's a week before Advent starts (on November 28th this year).

 This means that a person must show remorse for their sins and reflect on their faith in God (Theism).